 O. Gutters andAsbestos cement downpipes

 Q. AIB exterior window panel

 R. Asbestos cement roof

 Note that location C is loose fill insulation.
 We have something scattered across the loft floor that looks suspiciously like vermiculite.
 This vermiculite will likely fall to the floor, and all over me, when I remove the horizontal part of the ceiling.
 I hadn’t thought vermiculite contained asbestos, but I checked the internet anyway.

 I found out that pure vermiculite doesn’t contain asbestos, but, depending on where the vermiculite is mined, it can contain asbestos as impurities.
 Vermiculite that comes with a lot of dust is likely to contain asbestos.
 It’s recommended that you get your vermiculite tested if it dates from before 1990 because it might contain amphibole asbestos, which includes the most dangerous kind: crocidolite (blue asbestos).
 Ours probably does date from before then.
 Maybe.

 I panicked a bit, and got on the internet looking for someone to test the vermiculite.
-I went to one website, and a chat window appeared message asking how they could help.
+I went to one website, and a chat window appeared with a message asking how they could help.
 This took me by surprise.
 I replied, and he said they could test it for £30 if I sent them a sample.
 Apparently, it’s ok to post double-bagged vermiculite through the post.
 But it’s not ok to post asbestos this way.